 A Lead Educator (Level 2) - is a professional working in an education role with a focus on prevention.

 A Lead Clinical Practitioner (Level 3) is a professional with therapeutic training in a health or social care role with a focus on intervention.

 These roles are by application and are considered on a case by case situation.
 The Mentor role can only be offered if there is first someone committed to working for a Lead Educator or Lead Clinical Practitioner Role

 Practitioners who go work with complex needs in complex systems (Lead 4), must have advanced qualifications and experience.

 Now that I've attended a core training workshop or course, can I run a workshop for parents-carers or for my colleagues or other professionals to get them interested?

 No, core training does not licence you to run workshops for others.
-If you have completed the Core Training and the Extended Journey and if you are registered as a Trainee Lead, then you can run an introductory workhop to get others interested.
-If not, then please direct them to the website and encourage colleagues and others register for their own learning journey.
+To run workshops for your colleagues you must be a school or service lead or advanced practitioner (level 3 or 4) If not, then please direct them to the website and encourage colleagues and others register for their own learning journey.